cabralh/me/content/collections/nmb_8700_series.md

   <span class="img-description"> Hi-Tek series 725 switches </span>
 </div>

-The switches feel a bit stiffer and aren't as smooth as the white space invader swithces I got a few weeks back.
+The switches feel a bit stiffer and aren’t as smooth as the white space invader switches I got a few weeks back.

-I got 6 of these boards and I am planning to harvest the switches and caps from one board and build a custom 60% board using the PCB and Plates from a latest group buy.
+I got 6 of these boards, and I have planned to harvest the switches and caps from one keyboard and build a custom 60% board using the PCB and Plates from the latest group buy.

 ## Restoration {#restoration}

-These didn't need any restoration, because they are practically new.
+These boards didn't need any restoration, because they are practically new.
 I got an active PS/2 port to USB converter, and it worked with my computer.